Prompt Highlighter: Interactive Control for Multi-Modal LLMs: Related Works

 \paragraph{Classifier-free guidance and controllable generation.} Classifier-Free Guidance (CFG) ~\cite{ho2022classifier} enables a control on Diffusion Models' generation process without a conventional classifier.
 Specifically, CFG's step-wise sampling allows users to employ a negative prompt within the unconditional branch, effectively guiding the generation away from harmful distributions.
 This approach has been extended to language models by LLM-CFG ~\cite{sanchez2023stay}, allowing a controllable text generation and improved performance.
 However, LLM-CFG still requires a pair-wise prompt design and does not support partial token-level reweighting within the context, which is vital for controlling VLM's generation.
 Besides, methods in Diffusion Models ~\cite{ge2023expressive,chefer2023attend} achieve fine-grained control over image generation using text prompts by emphasizing areas within cross-attention maps.
-Despite these advancements, fine-grained control over autoregressive generation in LLMs and VLMs is still challenging.
-Prompt Highlighter is proposed to tackle this issue.
+Fine-grained control over autoregressive generation in LLMs and VLMs is still challenging.
+Later concurrent works CRG and MARINE~\cite{Wan2024CRG, zhao2024mitigating}, adopt CFG in VLMs for grounding and mitigating hallucination, but employ a different design for positive-negative pairs compared to our approach.